 Sadly, just as the owner started playing death metal, it was time.
 I handed my Naoshima glass bottles to the bartender.
 The last ferry from Miyanoura left at 20:25, and I had to reach Uno and catch the last 22:00 train.
 The closing day’s sense of wonder had earlier been broached beyond my attention, just as the bartender had uncapped the brews at an unknown time for an intoxicating drink.

-To Uno: From JR Okayama station, take the JR Seto-Ohashi line towards Kojima station.
-Change for JR Uno Line at Chayamachi station, and get off at Uno Station.
-580 yen one-way.
+From Uno Port: 290 yen one-way ferry.
+Check the ferry schedule at the Shikoku Kisen website.
+To get to Uno Port: From JR Okayama Station, take the JR Seto-Ohashi line towards Kojima station.
+Change for JR Uno Line at Chayamachi station, and get off at Uno Station (580 yen one-way.)

 Dormitory at Kowloon